Corey Bailey

 Assessing a polyester base reel of tape for Binder Hydrolysis

-Hydrolysis (Sticky Shed Syndrome).
-This subject is also covered in my article:
+Binder Hydrolysis (Sticky Shed Syndrome).
+This subject is also covered in my

-and un-spool a few layers by hand.
+hole and un-spool a few layers by hand.
 The tape should un-spool freely.
-This will tell
+This

-you if the layers have the tendency to stick together.
-If you are dealing with a 10-
+will tell you if the layers have the tendency to stick together.
+If you are dealing

-deck.
-Hopefully, the reel brakes on the tape deck will be disengaged, allowing for
+the tape deck.
+Hopefully, the reel brakes on the tape deck will be disengaged,

-easy un-spooling of the tape.
-I have a couple of TEAC (Brand) NAB hub
+allowing for easy un-spooling of the tape.
+I have a couple of TEAC (Brand) NAB

-adapters (TEAC Part # TZ-612) that have a metal flange at the base which
+hub adapters (TEAC Part # TZ-612) that have a metal flange at the base which,

 allows them to mount to an NAB hub off the tape deck.
 Then, I can use a pencil